 This is further supported by Dettmers et al (2010) who found that when students identified homework as being well thought out and relevant, they were more motivated to complete it.
 Frey & Fisher (2011) identified quality homework types to include ‘fluency practice, application, spiral review and extension’ and denounced the value of homework that asks students to complete work that was not covered in class as unvaluable as they have no peer or teacher support and are unfamiliar with the topic.

 It is also important to consider the implications of focusing on the amount of homework set - setting too much homework can have detrimental effects on students, such as stress, fatigue and loss of interest in studies (Cooper, 2010).
 From this we can gather that fewer pieces of well thought out homework will have more of a positive impact on students’ learning.
-It is important for schools to monitor the amount of homework that is set, what is being set and when, so as to avoid over-working students.
+It is important for schools to monitor the amount of homework that is set, what is being set and when, so as to avoid over-working students - having a homework policy which teachers adhere to will help to enforce this.

 From this we can conclude, that homework does indeed serve a purpose, with studies providing a link between homework and higher secondary school attainment.
 Yet despite the effects not always being apparent in primary school and younger years, homework helps to prepare them for secondary school and encourages them to become independent learners.
 Homework reaps benefits outside of just achievement with an improvement in home-school involvement and parent-child relationships having positive impacts from homework.
 Although, it must be taken into consideration that in order to see these benefits, homework being set should have a clear goal and purpose, so as to encourage student completion of the work and for it to be truly worthwhile.